Yvand/LDAPCP/Remove-LDAPCP.md

 # How to remove LDAPCP

-## Reset property ClaimProviderName in the SPTrustedIdentityTokenIssuer
+## Step 1: Reset property ClaimProviderName in the SPTrustedIdentityTokenIssuer

 Unfortunately, the only supported way to reset property ClaimProviderName is to remove and recreate the SPTrustedIdentityTokenIssuer object, which requires to remove the trust from all the zones where it is used first, which is time consuming.